Red Road (film): Cast

-Production

-The cunnilingus scene between Tony Curran and Kate Dickie is so convincing that many critics believed it to be real, such as Stephen Dalton in his article "Sealed With A Glasgow Kiss".
-The simulation was achieved simply, through placing half a pear between Dickie's legs, which Curran licked and sucked, and angling the camera so as to not reveal the machinations of the mimicry.

 Reception

 Critical response

-On review-aggregating website Rotten Tomatoes, the film has a score of 88% based on 88 reviews, for an average rating of 7.3/10, the critical consensus stating: "Red Road director Andrea Arnold skillfully parses out just enough plot details at a time to keep the audience engrossed in this seductive thriller."
+On review-aggregating website Rotten Tomatoes, the film has a score of 87% based on 90 reviews, for an average rating of 7.2/10, the critical consensus stating: "Red Road director Andrea Arnold skillfully parses out just enough plot details at a time to keep the audience engrossed in this seductive thriller."
 On Metacritic, the film has a score of 73 out of 100 based on 18 critics, indicating "generally favorable reviews".

+A.O.
+Scott of the New York Times praised the film's ambiguity surrounding regarding the motivations of the main character, writing that "the queasy mixture of sympathy and curiosity that Red Road evokes is evidence of a talented, risk-taking filmmaker discovering her power."